 Roy L. Steinheimer, Jr. Professor of Law at Washington and Lee University School of Law

-Professor Demleitner is the Roy L. Steinheimer, Jr. Professor of Law at Washington and Lee University School of Law.
-Her scholarship centers on criminal law, sentencing, and comparative law.
+Nora Demleitner is the Roy L. Steinheimer, Jr. Professor of Law at Washington and Lee University School of Law, focusing on criminal law and comparative law.

 Rosemary Salomone